The demise of backup and rise of Intelligent Storage

 As operating systems and applications have more features and functionalities a storage solution that is operating system and application aware.
 This ensures that the storage can take regular snapshots of the data and offload processing tasks to move data around the infrastructure as an example for storage tiering or DR purposes.
 Another benefit of intelligent storage is to provide IOPS to key applications on demand.

 Thin provisioning enables storage volumes to appear bigger than the physical disk space allows, so you need to be careful when using this technology as you could over provision your data volumes.
-On the other hand it could be used to automatically and dynamically grow and shrink data volumes when the application or operating system demands.
+On the other hand, it could be used to automatically and dynamically grow and shrink data volumes when the application or operating system demands.

 Data encryption is also becoming a concern for many businesses.
-An important consideration is the option to encrypt at volume or at drive level.
+An important consideration is the option to encrypt at the volume or at the drive level.
 This functionality meets the demand made by legal, corporate or government organisations on data protection.